What is a Management Consultant?

 Management consultants who work on contract may write proposals and bid for jobs.
 Typically, an organization that needs the help of a management consultant solicits proposals from a number of consultants and consulting companies that specialize in the needed work.
 Those who want the work must then submit a proposal by the deadline that explains how they will do the work, who will do the work, why they are the best consultants to do the work, what the schedule will be, and how much it will cost.
 The organization that needs the consultants then selects the proposal that best meets its needs and budget.

-Management consultants must work with managers and other employees of the organizations where they provide consulting services.
-They should work as a team toward achieving the organization’s goals.
+Management consultants work with managers and other employees of the organizations where they provide consulting services.
+They work as a team toward achieving the organization’s goals.
 They must be able to think creatively to solve clients' problems.
-Although some aspects of different clients' problems may be similar, each situation is likely to present unique challenges for the analyst to solve.
+Although some aspects of different clients' problems may be similar, each situation is likely to present unique challenges to solve.

 Management consultants work under fairly high pressure.
 They should be confident and self-motivated when working with clients.
 They often work under tight deadlines and must use their time efficiently to complete projects on time.

-Self-employed consultants can decide how much, when, and where to work.
-However, they often are under more pressure than those who are wage and salary employees, because their livelihood depends on their ability to maintain and expand their client base.
+Self-employed consultants decide how much, when, and where to work.
+However, they are often under more pressure than salaried employees, since their livelihood depends on their ability to maintain and expand their client base.

 Management Consultants are also known as: